phatlines/phatlines/README.md

 <div>

 ## About me 🧑‍💻
 I am Software Engineer at ALX.
 I have a strong interest in the world of tech.
-I am keen at learning and making things world, doing complex things in a simple way using technology.
+I am keen at learning and making things work, doing complex things in a simple way using technology.
 Also, I am learning FrontEnd Web Development starting with HTML and CSS.

 ## Languages, Skills & Tools
   <div>